-In exceptional circumstances, eg the student is unable to take up his/her place on medical or visa grounds, the deposit may be refunded, although this will require the approval of Marketing, Recruitment and Admissions.
+In exceptional circumstances, eg the student is unable to take up his/her place on medical or visa grounds, the deposit may be refunded, although this will require the approval of Marketing, Recruitment Communications and Internationalisation Directorate.

 There are a number of Postgraduate Taught courses where the offer issued to NI, EU and GB students is conditional on the payment of a deposit.
-Full details of these will be provided when applying to the course.
+Deposits are only refundable in certain circumstances.
+Full details will be provided when applying to the course.